Jason0917/Adaboost-SimpleCNN-and-GoogleNet/README.md

 # MM811 Assignment 2

-This is the coding part of UAlberta Multimedia Master Program - MM811 2020 Assignment 2.
+This is the coding parts of UAlberta Multimedia Master Program - MM811 2020 Assignment 2.
 <br>
 For coding parts, I run my codes with python 3.8.3, pytorch 1.6.0 and torchvision 0.7.0.